 Between contact sports and exploring their worlds, children can have an accident at any time.
-That’s why pediatric dentists will often leave openings in their schedules for same-day emergency appointments, so they can address your child’s needs as soon as possible.
+That’s why our Modesto children's dentist will often leave openings in their schedules for same-day emergency appointments, so they can address your child’s needs as soon as possible.
 Contact First Smiles Children's Dentistry for an appointment in Modesto today!

 More than 5 million teeth are knocked out every year in both children and adults.

 It’s easy to panic and feel anxious when your child injures their mouth.
 But try your best to stay calm and collected.
 Panicking will only stress your child, so keep a clear head, assess the severity of the situation, and get things under control.